zufre/rails-activerecord-models-and-rails-readme-cb-000/README.md

 ## Creating an Active Record Model

-As a professional Rails developer, you will be expected to build applications by leveraging a TDD process, so we will walk through how to build each feature with a test-first approach so that the tests can lead our development.
+As a professional Rails developer, you will be expected to build applications by leveraging a [BDD](http://rspec.info/) process, so we will walk through how to build each feature with a test-first approach so that the tests can lead our development.
 However, please focus on the implementation code so that you can get a firm understanding of how to build a model, database table, etc.

 In order to get started, we will first create an RSpec test.
 We've provided a basic skeleton of a Rails application using RSpec in this repo.